-- (a) If the Commission orders a public hearing, the case shall be docketed by the Appeals Division, which shall be responsible for all administrative functions in the case. - (b) The parties are the Complainant(s) and the Respondent(s). - (c) The case record shall include the Commission's offer to the Complainant to proceed, the Complainant's response, and the Commission's order(s), copies of which shall be mailed to the Complainant, and the Respondent and the parties' counsel, if any.
-After docketing, the case shall become a public record. - (d) After docketing, no paper shall be filed unless it contains a certification that a copy has been mailed to counsel and unrepresented parties.
+(a) If the Commission orders a public hearing, the case shall be docketed by the Appeals Division, which shall be responsible for all administrative functions in the case.

+(b) The parties are the eComplainant(s) and the rRespondent(s).

+(c) The case record shall include the Commission's offer to the eComplainant to proceed, the eComplainant's response, and the Commission's order(s), copies of which shall be mailed to the eComplainant, and the rRespondent and the parties' counsel, if any.
+After docketing, the case shall become a public record.

+(d) After docketing, no paper shall be filed unless it contains a certification that a copy has been mailed to counsel and unrepresented parties.